Audrey Hepburn on location for Funny Face in 1956 in a perfectly accessorised yellow print dress

 Astaire and Hepburn chat on the set for a boho Parisian café

-Hepburn’s personal makeup artist Wally Westmore applies her mascara.
-He was known to separate each of her eyelashes with a sewing pin so that the results would look more defined on camera.
+Makeup artist Wally Westmore applies Hepburn’s mascara.
+He was known to separate each of her eyelashes with a sewing pin to look more defined on camera.
 Westmore also worked with Hepburn on Roman Holiday (1953) and Breakfast at Tiffany’s (1961)

 Hepburn and Astaire chat over coffee